AdobeDocs/analytics.en/help/components/segmentation/seg-overview.md

 ---
-description: Segments allow you to identify subsets of visitors based on characteristics or website interactions.
-Segments are designed as codified audience insights that you can build for your specific needs, and then verify, edit, and share with other team members or use in other Adobe products and Analytics capabilities.
+description: Understand how segments allow you to identify subsets of visitors based on characteristics or website interactions.
-title: About segments
+title: About Segments
 feature: Segmentation
 exl-id: 11d930ca-5d59-4ea5-b6e5-fe3d57be94fd
 ---